Brad Davison

-Brad Davison (born April 22, 1999) is an American basketball player who currently plays for BC Nevėžis of the Lithuanian Basketball League (LKL).
+Bradley Davison (born April 22, 1999) is an American professional basketball player who plays for HLA Alicante of the LEB Oro.
 He played college basketball for the Wisconsin Badgers.
 Davison attended Maple Grove High School where he played basketball and football.
 He was named to the Big Ten All-Freshman Team after averaging 12.1 points per game.

 High school career

 Davison attended Maple Grove High School and played both basketball and football.
 He played as a quarterback on the football field and led the Crimson to an 8–3 record as a senior.
 He led the West Metro South subdistrict in passing with 2,418 yards and 23 touchdowns, completing 62.9 percent of his throws.
 Davison finished second in the subdistrict in rushing with 891 yards and 15 scores.
 Davison was named 2016 Star Tribune Metro Player of the Year.
 He completed 43 career touchdown passes and rushed for 25 touchdowns.
 Throughout his career under center, Davison led Maple Grove to three state tournament appearances and a 27–7 record.